-Talks from the QR/TBG Conference
+Talks from the 2012 conference

 The highly successful joint QR/Traditional Britain Group day-long conference was held in London on Saturday 20th October 2012.
 The talks delivered appear below (page being updated gradually).